Jhonnatan7br/Spotify-Playlist-ML-modeling-case/README.md

 ![image](https://github.com/Jhonnatan7br/Spotify-Playlist-ML-modeling-case/assets/104907786/6dfb70de-2b39-4a74-b344-bf324f926fa6)

+>[!TIIP]
+> This is a simplified representation of how a recommendation system can work, to put it in production it can be optimized with other frameworks or more complex models

 # Project

 The distribution of this project is the following, the models work on predicting 'top_year' of songs and 'user' preferences